Online entries

 You will see a count of your entries on your Dashboard page.

-You can also go to your Entries list page to view all entries and download them to CSV.
+You can also go to your Entries list page to view all entries, validate them, and download them to CSV.

 Run your draw